neohiocodingcoalition/neohiocodingcoalition/README.md

-# Cleveland Coding Conglomerate Website
+# Northeast Ohio Coding Coalition Website

 This is the repository that hosts our website.